SavaLione/go-mirror-zig/README.md

   -listen-address string
         The IP address to listen on.
 If empty, listens on all available interfaces.
   -redirect-to-https
         Enable automatic redirection of HTTP requests to HTTPS.
-Requires -enable-tls.
+Requires -enable-tls or -acme.
   -tls-cert-file string
         Path to the TLS certificate file.
   -tls-key-file string